swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 - Reference to the evidence of the signer's identity (e.g. SAML Assertion)
 - Reference to the data to be signed.

-This implements the scenario where the IdP is the sole entity which can verify the signer's SIC (Signer’s Interaction Component) and where the SIC is used to authenticate the signer to the IdP and where that instance of authentication is used by the IdP to generate the SAD in accordance with section 5.10 of [[RSIG-PP-1](#rsig-pp-1)].
+This implements the scenario where the IdP is the sole entity which can verify the signer's private credentials via the SIC (Signer’s Interaction Component).
+This instance of authentication is used by the IdP to generate the SAD in accordance with section 5.10 of [[RSIG-PP-1](#rsig-pp-1)].

 <a name="data-exchange"></a>
 ### 2.2.
 Data exchange